-What can you do about it then?
+What can you do about it, then?
 Get good sleep!

-Here’s how your work improves when you include healthy sleep habits into your routine, and therefore, are well-rested and have woken up fit to take on the world –
+Here’s how your work improves when you include healthy sleep habits into your routine and, therefore, are well-rested and have woken up fit to take on the world –

 Sleep deprivation causes us to get rattled at the slightest provocations.
 By sleeping better, you will be able to focus on the work at hand even when someone disruptive comes along and even if there is too much noise on your floor.

-- You won’t have a burnout
+3. You won’t have a Burnout

-A burnout occurs when a person is extremely exhausted – physically, mentally, and emotionally.
+Burnout occurs when a person is extremely exhausted – physically, mentally, and emotionally.
 This can happen for a number of reasons, but the top contender is continued stress, work pressure, and sleep deprivation.

-Learning how to say no to some (apparent) opportunities when you have got too much on your plate already, is a skill that comes in handy when trying to perform better at work.
+Learning how to say no to some (apparent) opportunities when you have got too much on your plate already is a skill that comes in handy when trying to perform better at work.

-- You will have a better memory
+4. You will have a Better Memory

 All the important information that comes your way during the day is assimilated during sleep.
 This makes it obvious that sleep plays a major role in memory.

 When we sleep, our brain consolidates memory.
-If we have not had adequate hours of good sleep, then our brain has a hard time recalling information, which can be very detrimental to the work you do, especially if your work requires you to keep information and details on the tip of your tongue.
+If we have not had adequate hours of good sleep, then our brain has a hard time recalling information, which can be very detrimental to the work we do, especially if your work requires you to keep information and details on the tip of your tongue.